LEARNING GUIDE TO:

 The response is violent.
 Angry crowds assault the protesters and the police do little or nothing to protect the women.
 Instead, the suffragists are arrested on false charges of blocking the sidewalk, convicted without due process of law, and sent to jail.
 In jail, they are confined in poor conditions and given rancid, wormy food.
 Their claim to be treated as political prisoners is rejected.
 Other female inmates are incited by the guards to attack them.
 When some of the women protest their mistreatment, they are placed in solitary confinement.
 The suffragists then go on hunger strikes but are brutally force-fed by the jailors.
 The government unsuccessfully tries to have their leader, Alice Paul, declared insane so that she could be committed to an asylum indefinitely.

 Word of the government's mistreatment of the suffragists gets out and is publicized by the militants and their supporters.
 The public outcry is immense and adds to the pressure on President Wilson to propose the 19th Amendment, giving women the vote.
 And almost every scene of this part of the movie, is true and reasonably accurate.

 The suffragists were applying all of the principles of nonviolent mass action: meeting violence with peacefulness; generating massive publicity; applying political or economic pressure; and making arguments that work on the conscience of the general public and of their adversaries.
 The militants' campaign kept the suffrage issue in the forefront of the national consciousness and was a factor in leading President Wilson to change his position and work actively for passage of the 19th Amendment.

-This movie can be used to vividly impress upon students the following important historical lessons not taught in high school history textbooks:
+Benefits of the Movie: This movie can be used to vividly impress upon students the following important historical lessons not generally taught in textbooks: